fragaLY/blog/micronaut-reactive_vs_micronaut-reactive-native/MICRONAUT-REACTIVE_VS_MICRONAUT-REACTIVE-NATIVE.md

 <h6>CHAPTER 2: WHAT DOESN'T KILL YOU, SIMPLY MAKES YOU STRONGER!</h6>

 So, we are going to create our application based on Micronaut.
-Hopefully, the developers who are familiar with Spring Framework could easily migrate to Micronaut.
+Hopefully, the developers who are familiar with Spring or Quarkus could easily migrate to Micronaut.
 But...
 I've faced several problems during the migration:
 1. Micronaut doesn't support Money type in Postgres.
 And that's [cool](https://wiki.postgresql.org/wiki/Don%27t_Do_This#Don.27t_use_money);
 2. Not so clear documentation as it is for Quarkus and Spring.
 In some cases it's really poor;